staskurg/data-grid/README.md

   - `src/pages/`: Contains the main pages of the application.
   - `src/services/`: Contains the API service.

-- `api/`: Container serverless functions.
+- `api/`: Contains serverless functions.

 - `shared/`: Shared types and mock data.